Patient-Ventilator Dyssynchrony

 Cycle Dyssynchrony

-• Double Triggering – Sustained Diaphragm Contraction After the Ventilator Has Cycled Off Inspiration Causes Decreased Proximal Airway Pressure that is Mistaken for Another Initiation, Triggering an Immediate Breath
+- Can Cause Double Triggering and Breath Stacking – Sustained Diaphragm Contraction After the Ventilator Has Cycled Off of Inspiration Causes Decreased Proximal Airway Pressure that is Mistaken for Another Initiation, Triggering an Immediate Second Breath (Assisted Breath Precedes a Controlled Breath Back-to-Back)

 Flow Dyssynchrony